day8/re-frame-async-flow-fx/CONTRIBUTING.md

 If possible provide:

-* Code that fixes the bug
+- Code that fixes the bug.
-* Failing tests which pass with the new changes
+- Failing tests which pass with the new changes.
-* Improvements to documentation to make it less likely that others will run into issues (if relevant).
+- Improvements to documentation to make it less likely that others will run into issues (if relevant).
+- Add the change to the Unreleased section of [CHANGELOG.md](CHANGELOG.md)

 ## Pull requests for features

 If possible provide:

-* Code that implements the new feature
+- Code that implements the new feature
-* Tests to cover the new feature including all of the code paths
+- Tests to cover the new feature including all of the code paths
-* Docstrings for functions
+- Docstrings for functions
-* Documentation examples
+- Documentation examples
+- Add the change to the Unreleased section of [CHANGELOG.md](CHANGELOG.md)